Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 But the fact that he doesn't care, I like that.

-I had a caller to my own show the other day, and I wrote about this, I guess, two weeks ago in my syndicated column that the one of the things people like about Trump is that they don't think he's for sale.
+I had a caller to my own show the other day, and I wrote about this, I guess, two weeks ago in my syndicated column, that one of the things people like about Trump is that they don't think he's for sale, that he's got billions of dollars.

 And so he can't be bought.

-Poor boxers from Nevada who suddenly go to Washington, DC and get a condo at the Ritz and become very wealthy in public life, in public office.
+You got guys like Harry Reid, poor boxers from Nevada who suddenly go to Washington, D.C. and get a condo at the Ritz and become very wealthy in public life, in public office.

-They're tired of the hunger games.
+They're tired of the Hunger Games.

 They're tired of the Capitol doing well while no one else does.